 Since 1850 the mining industry has been a pioneering force in the development of Australia.
-If mining engineers are to carry on this tradition they must realise that the problems of today are complex and require great technical skill.
-They also must be aware that the future offers an increasing number of opportunities for all grades and all types of mining engineers.
+Mining engineers who carry on this tradition must realize that the problems of today are complex and require great technical skill.
+They also must be aware that the future offers an increasing number of opportunities for all mining engineers.

-It is obvious that the mining industry, now ranking third in Australia, will become, because of its spectacular rate of growth, an even greater influence in the development of this and neighbouring countries than it has been in the past.
+It is obvious that the mining industry, now ranging second in Australia, will become, because of its spectacular rate of growth, an even greater influence in the development of this and neighbouring countries than it has been in the past.
 Vigorous expansion faces the industry.
 For example, extensive and successful prospecting is already taking place, particularly in those areas which in the past received little attention, and hidden, sub-surface deposits are being discovered on established mining fields.
 After the discovery of a promising deposit there is a period of testing, proving and assessment followed by a period of development and construction.
-Finally, there is the production period with which is associated some extension of activities which includes smelting and refining.
+Finally, there is the production period with which is associated some extension of activities which include smelting and the establishment of new industries.